 Yes.
 You will use your current user ID and password to log in to the refreshed Webfile, and you will be asked to create new security questions.
 Any previously associated tax accounts will remain accessible.

 However, if you have not used Webfile in four years or more, you will need to re-register in the updated system.

-The change to the login screens and the eSystems menu will affect all users, but initially only sales and use tax will have a new format when filing.
-All other taxes and fees will have the traditional Webfile look when filing.
+The security portal, which includes the login page, account creation and password reset process, and the Webfile eSystems homepage menu will change for all users.
+Sales tax filing and payment will have the new look and flow.
+All other taxes and fees will have the traditional Webfile look.

 Our calendar of peak calling periods provides a good reflection of our online services’ most busy times.
 You may decide to adjust your schedule accordingly.
 And our Webfile Stats Tracker shows you the number of reports filed by hour, week and month.

 Remember you can file your return early and post-date the electronic check payment by changing the payment effective date.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.